rukonuzzamantopu/Super-shop-database-system/README.md

 ## Files in this Repository
 - **SQL Scripts:** Includes queries for handling operations like cart management, customer details, order processing, and payments.
 - **Project Proposal:** A document outlining the project goals, scope, and design.
-- **Project Report:** A detailed report on the system's development and implementation.
+- **Project Report:** A detailed report on the system's development,ER Diagram and implementation.

 ## Setup Instructions
 1. Clone the repository: